miriam-unstoppable/unstoppable-website/index.md

 <img class="headshot" src="images/headshot-natalie.jpeg" alt="photo of a smiling white woman with shoulder length, curly, brown hair.
 Wearing a beaded necklace" title="Natalie Russ"/>

-**[Dr. Natalie Russ](https://www.natalierusspsyd.com/)** is a psychotherapist working as an associate with Wakefield Psychotherapy Associates.
-She has particular experience addressing issues of racial and political trauma, supporting activists, and addressing issues of power and harm within therapy.
-Natalie uses her clinical expertise and knowledge to advise Unstoppable on matters of clinical and ethical concern.
+**[Dr. Natalie Russ](https://www.natalierusspsyd.com/)** is a psychologist and psychotherapist in private practice.
+In addition to general practice, she has particular expertise in addressing issues of power and harm within therapy.
+Natalie uses her clinical experience and knowledge to advise Unstoppable on matters of clinical and ethical concern.

 <img class="headshot" src="images/widget.jpeg" alt="photo of a tiny dog, chihuaha and papillon mix.
 She has large black ears and a white stripe down the center of her face" title="Widget"/>